The Agony and Ecstasy of Steve Jobs at Waterloo East

 Whether you’re an Apple aficionado or not, Mike Daisey’s The Agony and The Ecstasy of Steve Jobs is a slap in the face, forcing us to understand things we already know but refuse to see.
 This intriguing play debuted in Portland, Oregon in 2010, and has since been translated into six languages, with more than 40 productions all around the world.
 The original version of the show faced a lot of controversy, which lead Daisey to rework his monologue to this new version, dubbed Version 2.0.
 The play is royalty-free and downloadable on his webpage, encouraging everyone to “spread the virus” – and Daisey may succeed.

 The Agony and Ecstasy of Steve Jobs is on at Waterloo East Theatre until 24th February 2013.
-For further information or to book tickets visit here.
+For further information or to book visit the theatre’s website here.